Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Proof of theorem

 \subsection{Error Analysis}

 After showing the unambiguity of the decoder, it remains to prove that the probability that a wrong codeword pair $({X^n}',{U^n}')$ is the only codeword pair satisfying the decoding rule is small.
+To this end, for each block, define

+where $P_L$ is the distribution on the second index of $X^n$ that is determined by the lossy description of the channel state sequence in the previous block.
+Clearly, we have